top of page

 Racer Parking

-Reserved Parking Reserved Pro Pad Stalls & Pit Spaces are available for the Muscle Car Series.
+Premium Asphalt Pro Pad Stalls & Pit Spaces are available for the Kwik Trip Muscle Car Series.
 The convenience of a reserved parking space is that you can show up anytime and still get your same spot and have the same neighbors.
-You can reserve almost any space on the property for all three race weekends; the cost is $390 for a Pit Space with power or $150 for a spot without power if you buy a season-long reserved stall.
-Call the BIR office to sign up for these Pro Pad spots.
-Newly reserved pro pad spots can be prorated if needed for the remainder of the season.
+Reserve online or call the BIR office to sign up for these Pro Pad spots.

 PLEASE NOTE: Race-to-race storage will NOT be allowed from August 1 through August 31 due to the NHRA Nationals.

 Air-Conditioned Tower Suites Tower Suites are available to rent for all drag events other than the Lucas Oil NHRA Nationals.
 Get together with your friends and hang out in style.
 Our tower suites can seat up to 15 people comfortably and hold 20 people total.
 They all have AC, refrigerators, tables, chairs and speakers hooked to the PA system.
 Catering is available for an extra charge and must be set up in advance.
-The cost of the Tower Suite is $161.06 (including MN sales tax) per day; admission is not included with a suite rental.
+Admission is not included with a suite rental.

 Rustic Camping If you feel as though you want to sleep out in the elements and commune with nature, we have a couple hundred acres of open space perfect for setting up a tent or a pop-up and getting away from it all without being too far from the action.
 Camping fee is included between days of a multi-day ticket.

-PleasureLand RV VIP Campground Sites Want more creature comforts than that?
+VIP Campground Sites Want more creature comforts than that?
 We do have 170 full-service campsites available for rent for most events.
-The cost is $65 per site per night, which includes hook-ups for water, electric and sewer and includes a picnic table and fire ring.
+Sites include hook-up for water, electric and sewer and includes a picnic table and fire ring.
 Limit of one camper/motorhome per site, however additional tent camping is allowed.

 Vehicle guidelines It is not the responsibility of BIR for pit vehicle safety, it is the person who signs the release that takes full ownership of that vehicle to see that it is safely operated!
 The following is a list of guidelines with regards to vehicles.